Pulkit0602/Classification_Model_Deployment/README.md

     cd Classification_Model_Deployment
     ```

-2. **Build the Docker Image**
+2. **Build the Docker Image and Push to GCP Registry**

-    Build the Docker image, which will be used to deploy your machine learning model.
-Replace `gcr.io/test-deployment-403209/ml-model-image:latest` with your desired image name and tag:
+    Build the Docker image and push it to the Google Cloud Platform (GCP) registry.
+Replace `gcr.io/test-deployment-403209/ml-model-image:latest` with your desired image name and tag.
+Ensure you use your GCP project ID.

     ```bash
-    docker build -t gcr.io/test-deployment-403209/ml-model-image:latest .
+    gcloud builds submit --tag gcr.io/your-project-id/ml-model-image:latest
     ```

+3. **Check the Docker Image Build**

-    Verify that the image was built successfully:
+    List the Docker images in your GCP repository to verify that the image was built successfully.
+Make sure to replace `gcr.io/test-deployment-403209` with your GCP project ID.

     ```bash
-    docker images
+    gcloud container images list --repository=gcr.io/your-project-id
     ```

-3. **Creating a Kubernetes Cluster**
+4. **Creating a Kubernetes Cluster**

     Create a Kubernetes cluster on GCP.
-You can adjust the number of nodes and zone according to your requirements:
+You can adjust the number of nodes and the zone according to your requirements:

     ```bash
     gcloud container clusters create deployment-cluster \